jfm-data/allnba/README.md

 # All-NBA Predictive Model

-Python coded surpervised learning model to select the All-NBA teams.
+Surpervised learning model to select the All-NBA teams.

+The model is written in python and uses SK-Learn machine learning package.

-Will be adding a forcasting component to predict total career All-NBA selections for players using Flash
+Will be adding a forcasting component to predict total career All-NBA selections for players using Flash.

+Will